2016-2017 ACC Basketball Preview (Updated)

 Both Pittsburgh (26th in assist to turnover ratio) and Vanderbilt (59th) took care of the basketball last year- but Stallings had a possible lottery pick at point guard, while Pittsburgh featured remarkably efficient senior James Robinson.
 The options this season will be limited to a sophomore and a freshman.
 The sophomore, 6-5 Damon Wilson, was a top 80 recruit last season that understandably saw limited minutes behind Robinson.
 His shot is a work in progress, but he did manage a 2 to 1 assist to turnover ratio, and his length presents interesting possibilities defensively.
 The freshman is 6-1 Justice Kithcart, a quick and aggressive 4 star prospect whose jump shot is also in need of work.
 Stallings inherits a more immediately promising situation on the wings.
 6-6 senior Chris Jones, one of the options at shooting guard, is a solid athlete and could probably score more, but he hasn’t been aggressive looking for his shot and struggled to hit from outside last season after leading the team in made 3’s as a sophomore.
 His competition will be 6-7 sophomore Cameron Johnson; while not as fast as Jones, he has flashed potential as well, and he did manage to hit 37.5 % of his 3’s last year.
 James Artis (14.4 ppg., 4.8 rpg., 36.3% 3pt.) will again be one of the team’s go to offensive weapons at small forward; he’s skilled and tough, and will want another shot at the NCAA Tournament as a senior.
 Defending the 3 was a strength for Stallings' Vanderbilt team (they were 4th in in 3pt.% defense), and with so much length and athleticism on the perimeter (particularly when Wilson is at point guard), that should be true at Pittsburgh as well, which would be a huge advantage in the current ACC.

 Michael Young (15.7 ppg., 6.9 rpg.), Artis's long time tag team partner, should lead the team in scoring and rebounding once more as a senior.
 Scoring could actually get easier for him playing next to a stretch five, which are really the only options Stallings will have at his disposal.
 6-8, 225 pound senior Sheldon Jeter (8.1 ppg., 4.8 rpg) is the likely starter at center; he’s extremely active and mobile, and he will block a shot or two.
 The only real depth will be provided by 6-9, 215 pound junior Ryan Luthor (44.4% 3pt.).
 He’s competitive in the paint and a very capable outside shooter that should excel with increased opportunities.
 While they’re all active and tough, none of those three are really bulky enough to defend large post scorers.
 Vanderbilt was 5th in the country in field goal % defense last season, but they benefited heavily from 2 shot blocking seven footers, and Pittsburgh (157th) doesn’t have that to offer.
-On the other hand, rebounding was a strength for the Panthers last season (24th in rebounding margin); while that hasn’t been traditionally been the case for Stallings’ teams (Vanderbilt was 148th last year, but Luke Kornet wasn’t about to get out of area rebounds), he does adopt a roster that’s fairly good at it.
+On the other hand, rebounding was a strength for the Panthers last season (24th in rebounding margin); while that hasn’t been traditionally been the case for Stallings’ teams (Vanderbilt was 148th last year), he does adopt a roster that’s fairly good at it.

-While Stallings may not be the greatest tactician, he recruits well and his players do develop over time (Wade Baldwin wasn’t particularly well regarded coming out of high school, Damian Jones was a promising project ranked just inside the top 90, and Festus Ezeli was very much a product of his coaching).
+Kevin Stallings recruits well and his players do develop over time (Wade Baldwin wasn’t particularly well regarded coming out of high school, Damian Jones was a promising project ranked just inside the top 90, and Festus Ezeli was very much a product of his coaching).
 The biggest variables for his first Panthers team will be how quickly he can have his young point guards ready to compete and how well his wings (and centers) are able to shoot the 3.
-The Panthers should defend the 3, rebound (although they won’t defend the paint very well), and compete on the offensive boards (one of Young’s strengths), so they should at the very least remain competitive; an NCAA appearance will certainly be possible, but the NIT is probably a more realistic goal in a (mostly) loaded ACC.
+The Panthers should defend the 3, rebound (although they won’t defend the paint very well), and compete on the offensive boards (one of Young’s strengths), so they should at the very least remain competitive; however, an NCAA appearance is unlikely with the situation at point guard, so a NIT appearance is probably a more realistic goal in a (mostly) loaded ACC.

 Boston College Eagles